dudeintheshell/blackhole/README.md

     python blackhole.py

-All captured data are stored in "captures" directory.
+All captured data and binaries are stored in "captures" directory.
 Logs are stored in the "logs.txt" file.